 Get into the mood by sending out handmade Diwali cards to family & friends.
 Check out our post –

 Spread the festive spirit among your friends, family, acquaintances, colleagues and loved ones with these easy DIY cards.
-Here are a few more not covered in that list
+Here are a few from that list & more..

 Diwali Cracker cards – Easy cards to make with paper & twine.

-Diwali Cracker cards using Glitter tapes & Glitter colors
+Diwali Pataka cards using Glitter tapes & Glitter colors

 Crafts provide the perfect opportunity to sit and make stuff as a family.